datacarpentry/semester-biology/exercises/Basic-data-management-review-Python.md

     and the third column contains the GC content of the DNA sequence.
 5. Prints the average GC-content for both large-eared elves and small-eared elves to the screen.
-6. Exports the table of individual level GC values to a CSV (comma delimited text) file titled `grangers_analysis.csv`.
+6. Exports the table of individual level GC values to a `csv` (comma delimited text) file titled `grangers_analysis.csv`.

 This code should use functions to break the code up into manageable